Elanieli/Brain-games/README.md

 > brain-even

 7. Enter your name when the game asks
-8. Follow the instructions in the gam
+8. Follow the instructions in the game

 Good luck!